 The city of Trincomalee is home to the popular Koneswaram temple and other historical monuments like Bhadrakali Amman Temple, Trincomalee Hindu College and Trincomalee Hindu Cultural Hall.
 The city is also the site of Trincomalee railway station and ancient ferry service to harbour's south side at Muttur and to Jaffna.

 The European powers competed for mastery of the harbour, ruled over the years by Portuguese, Dutch, French and British.
 The harbour (ranked world's 5th largest natural harbour) is overlooked by highlands.
 The harbor entrance is guarded by two headlands.
 A road runs along its eastern and northern edges.
 There are plans for developing the harbour into a commercial seaport.

-- In 2015, Sri Lanka and India agreed to develop the largest oil depot of South Asia at a port close to Trincomalee.
-Indian Oil Corporation works with Ceylon Petroleum Corporation in order to develop Upper Tank Farm at an abandoned WWII port, famous as China Bay.
+In 2015, Sri Lanka and India agreed to develop the largest oil depot of South Asia at a seaport close to Trincomalee.
+Indian Oil Corporation and Ceylon Petroleum Corporation work together to develop Upper Tank Farm at China Bay.

 Port Trincomalee cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Trincomalee, Sri Lanka.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.